OssNass/CV/Lecture 9.md

 ---

 # Now What?
-- Now we simply use CNN to feed data to either a RNN or LSTM
+- Now we simply use CNN (without the MLP layer, just the convolutional layers) to feed data to either a RNN or LSTM
 - CNN does have a fixed output size, as a result we can have a RNN or LSTM with multiple inputs (not just one) and pass `visual words` to these networks
 - As a result we get to have the effectiveness of CNN feature extraction capabilities from complex structure like an image and the memory capability of RNN/LSTM allowing us to process videos.
 - Another way is to use VLM (Visual Language Models) which are based on a similar concept used by LLMs (Large Language Models: GPT-O4, Gemini, Claude Sonet,..etc)  but for images.